Light, fluffy lemon zucchini bread topped with a bright and lemony glaze. This is one quick bread you will want to keep baking!

 - Vanilla - I prefer pure vanilla extract.
 If you have vanilla bean paste, it would work really well here, too!

 - Zucchini - It wouldn't be zucchini bread without the zucchini!
-Don't bother peeling the zucchini, just make sure it is well washed and shred!
+Don't bother peeling the zucchini, just make sure it is well-washed and shredded!

 - Powdered sugar - We need powdered sugar to make the delicious lemon icing.
 If you want to make your icing even better, you can also add in a bit of cream cheese!